Chancellor's Undergraduate Research Award Information for Students

 - Determine that you have received or are eligible for Federal Work-Study for the current academic year.
-If there is uncertainty, complete the CURA Federal Work Study Inquiry Request Form
+If there is uncertainty, contact your financial aid counselor.

 - Contact faculty members by completing the “URE Email Webform” that appears at the bottom of the faculty member’s research information page.

 - Faculty are invited to reply to students to determine whom they’d like to screen to hire under the CURA.